About the minor

 - Students who have graduated with a minor in global health have gone on to some of the nation’s best master’s in public health programs.

-- The program builds a strong community of minors, working with the UO Students for Global Health club to conduct workshops, academic conferences, and other professional development opportunities for students interested in global public health.
+- The program builds a strong community of minors, working with the UO Students for Global Health club to conduct workshops, academic conferences, and other professional development opportunities for students interested in global health.